 However, a judgment creditor must keep its inquiry “pertinent to the goal of discovering concealed assets of the judgment debtor and not be allowed to become a means of harassment of the debtor or third persons.”

 Holding.
 The trial court denied the motion to quash and ordered Non-Party’s bank to provide the responsive materials.

 Policy/rationale.
 Non-Party contended that the records were irrelevant and beyond the reach of discovery.
 Non-Party’s main theory was that it had not been sued by Plaintiff and that Plaintiff had not claimed Non-Party was a part of any conspiracy.
 The Court disagreed and concluded that the subpoena was “an entirely reasonable and appropriate attempt to obtain discovery in support of [Plaintiff’s] efforts to collect on its judgment . . . .”
 The Court’s rationale was that Plaintiff met the “reasonable doubt” standard by presenting evidence in the form of emails that indicated Defendants may have fraudulently transferred its patients to Non-Party to evade Plaintiff’s collection efforts.

 - Fraudulent Transfer Claims Within Post-Judgment Collection Proceedings

 - Plaintiff/Judgment Creditor Gets Cart Before Horse In Indiana Garnishment Effort

-Part of my practice involves post-judgment collection-related matters.
+Part of my practice involves representing parties in post-judgment collection actions.
 If you need assistance with a similar matter, please call me at 317-639-6151 or email me at firstname.lastname@example.org.
 Also, don’t forget that you can follow me on Twitter @JohnDWaller or on LinkedIn, or you can subscribe to posts via RSS or email as noted on my home page.